 WP101 Plugin — Add Video Tutorials to Your WordPress Dashboard

 The WP101 team also have another product called WP101 Plugin.
 Once the plugin has been installed on a WordPress website, users can access all of the 99 WP101 videos — right from inside the WordPress dashboard.

 The target audiences for the WP101 Plugin are web designers and developers who’d like to give their clients access to a series of professionally produced WordPress tutorial videos.
 This benefits them by reducing the amount of time they spend creating documentation and teaching their clients how to use WordPress, as well as fielding calls from clients who’ve forgotten how to create a new blog post or aren’t sure which Jetpack modules to enable.

 Although the WP101 Plugin includes the 20 WordPress videos, 42 Jetpack videos, 22 WooCommerce videos, and 15 Yoast SEO videos from WP101 — all with closed captions — you can easily configure which videos are shown to your clients.
 This is ideal if you want to avoid confusing clients with videos about setting up an ecommerce store when they’re only running a blog.

-You can also add your own videos to the WP101 Plugin area, covering any additional aspects of WordPress that’s relevant to your users.
+You can also add your own videos to the WP101 Plugin area, covering any additional aspects of WordPress that are relevant to your users.
 All of the WP101 videos are streamed from the cloud, so you don’t have to worry about them impacting the performance of your client’s website or consuming your hosting storage and bandwidth allowances.

 The WP101 Plugin is priced similarly to the regular WP101 service, with three main options to choose from:

-You can try the WP101 Plugin risk-free for 14-days to see if it’s a good fit for your clients.
+You can try the WP101 Plugin risk-free for 14 days to see if it’s a good fit for your clients.